 Unless there is a health waiver for the sort of visa being applied for, this means that all applicants for migration visas cannot be granted the visa and they cannot enter or remain in Australia.
 Some will be able to apply later, if and when their medical condition is ‘cured’ (for example, tuberculosis becomes inactive or an operation overcomes a costly medical issue).
 Some people, such as pregnant women who are required to have an X-ray, cannot pass the health test until after the birth when they can safely have an X-ray, and these must delay their visa applications until later.

-The second type of health waiver is much more complex and is available for some family and recently was extended to cover employer-sponsored skilled worker and business visas where the skilled worker has been living in Australia for some time and has built up close work and personal ties here.
+There are only a very limited number of visa categories that have health waiver provisions within their frameworks such as various family reunion related visas.
+Health Waiver was recently extended to cover employer-sponsored skilled worker and business visas where the skilled worker has been living in Australia for some time and has built up close work and personal ties here.
 For these visa categories, the particular health condition required to succeed allows for a waiver in meeting the health test if the significant costs or substantial ‘prejudice to access´ to medical services in short supply is found by the Department to be ‘NOT UNDUE’ in the particular circumstances.

 The Courts have determined that the word ‘undue’ means that various ‘compelling and compassionate’ circumstances may be considered to lead to a finding that the costs or prejudice are not excessive in the particular circumstances.
 The processes under which the visa applicant prepares information and makes a submission to have the Department consider a ‘health waiver’ application vary depending on the type of visa applied for.
 However, all health waiver applications are complex and involve careful and detailed work involving specialist and experienced migration practitioners.

-Almost all of our health waiver clients in recent years have been successful in obtaining a health waiver from the Department.
-Others Taylor & Scott have assisted have succeeded in overturning an initial refusal by the Department in an ‘appeal’ to the Migration Review Tribunal.
+The majority of our health waiver clients in recent years have been successful in obtaining a health waiver from the Department.
+Others Taylor & Scott have assisted have succeeded in overturning an initial refusal by the Department in an ‘appeal’ to the Administrative Appeals Tribunal.